noteflakes/ripple/README.markdown

-# Ripple - a Lilypond Score Generator
+# Ripple - DRY for Lilypond

-Ripple is a small program that helps you generate scores and parts without performing complex includes or writing lisp expressions.
+Ripple is a small program that helps you generate scores and parts without repeating yourself, performing complex includes or writing lisp macros.

 Ripple does two things: